0ceanSlim/nostpy_emoji/readme.md

 1. Download the latest [release](https://github.com/0ceanSlim/nostpy_emoji/releases//#latest)

+- make sure to get icon, config and nostpy-emoji.exe

 ## Usage

-1. Copy the example configuration file:

-`cp config.example.yml config.yml`

-2. Edit `config.yml` and input your Nostr private key and the relays you want to use.
+1. Edit `config.yml` and input your Nostr private key and the relays you want to use.

-3. Run the program
+2. Run the program

-4. Use the GUI to select your CSV file, enter a set name, and send your emoji pack.
+3. Use the GUI to select your CSV file, enter a set name, and send your emoji pack.

 ## CSV Format